 Your Android device is like a trusty friend.
 Starting with a blank device can be like learning how to ride a bike again.
 But have no fear, this guide is here to help!
-Following these quick steps will get your new Android device setup faster than you can say "iPhone who?".
+Following these quick steps will get your new Android device set up faster than you can say "Andy the Android."

-If you need help performing any step, check the how-to guides for your device on the Phones page.
+If you need help performing any step, check the how-to guides for your device on the Devices page.

 Losing touch with all the people closest to you is not an option.
 Thankfully, with all Android phones your contacts will normally be saved to your Gmail account.
 Because of this, it is very important that you sign in to your new device with the same username and password that you were using on your previous device.